dhsavoie/criteaque/README.md

+# Criteaque- Professor Review System
+## David Savoie and Darayus Gorimaar- CS3200

+Our project is a professor review system.
+The goal of this project is to allow students to rate and review their professors.
+This will allow students to make informed decisions about which professors to take.
+This will also allow professors to see how they are doing and what they can improve on.

+This version of the project contains 4 main features: add a review, see a review, add student user and add professor user.

+Link to video review: https://www.youtube.com/watch?v=5BfQeYt9aFY

-# MySQL + Flask Boilerplate Project
+### MySQL + Flask Boilerplate Project

 This repo contains a boilerplate setup for spinning up 2 docker containers:
 1. A MySQL 8 container for obvious reasons
 1. A Python Flask container to implement a REST API

-## How to setup and start the containers
+#### How to setup and start the containers
 **Important** - you need Docker Desktop installed

 1. Clone this repository.